Kurt Metzger

-Kurt Metzger (born May 24, 1977) is an American stand-up comedian, writer and actor.
+Kurt Austin Metzger (born May 24, 1977) is an American stand-up comedian, writer, actor, political commentator, podcaster and YouTube personality.
 He won an Emmy Award and a Peabody Award for his work on the television series Inside Amy Schumer.

 Early life

 Metzger was raised in Toms River, New Jersey.
 He was raised as a Jehovah's Witness and became an ordained minister at the age of 17; he left the faith at about the age of 21.
 As a child, he enjoyed watching An Evening at the Improv and Comic Strip Live.